Skip to main content

 Dog Bite Lawyer in San Antonio, Texas

-If you’ve been injured in a dog bite incident in San Antonio, you need an experienced dog bite attorney who understands both the law and the local landscape.
-As a trusted dog bite law firm serving San Antonio and the surrounding area, Medina & Medina represents clients throughout South Texas and is familiar with the Bexar County court system.
-Our San Antonio dog bite lawyers offer free consultations and charge no fee unless we win your case.
+If you’ve been injured in a dog bite incident in San Antonio, you need an attorney who understands both the law and the local landscape.
+Medina & Medina represents clients throughout South Texas and is familiar with the Bexar County court system.
+Our San Antonio team offers free consultations and charges no fee unless we win your case.

 Why Choose a Local San Antonio Dog Bite Attorney?